 (e) Procedures if the notice cannot be delivered.
 OPM shall apply the provisions of § 890.1006(f) if the notice of proposed penalties and assessments cannot be delivered as originally addressed.

 (a) Contesting proposed sanctions.
 A provider may formally contest the proposed penalties and assessments by sending a written notice to the debarring official within 30-days after receiving the notice described in § 890.1066.
 The debarring official shall apply the administrative procedures set forth in §§ 890.1069 through 1071 to decide the contest.

 (b) Contesting debarments and financial sanctions concurrently.
 If OPM proposes debarment and penalties and assessments in the same notice, the provider may contest both the debarment and the financial sanctions in the same proceeding.
-If the provider pursues a combined contest, the requirements set forth in §§ 890.1022 through 1024, as well as this section, apply.
+If the provider pursues a combined contest, the Start Printed Page 6653requirements set forth in §§ 890.1022 through 1024, as well as this section, apply.

 (c) Settling or compromising proposed sanctions.
 As part of or in lieu of a contest, a provider may offer to settle the proposed penalties and assessments.
 The debarring official has authority to settle or compromise proposed sanctions at any time before issuing a final decision under § 890.1071.

 (a) Proposed sanctions may be implemented immediately.
 If a provider does not inform the debarring official of his intention to contest proposed penalties and assessments within the 30-day period set forth by § 890.1067(a), OPM may implement the proposed sanctions immediately, without further procedures.